Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: Introduction

 Recently, stacked intelligent metasurface (SIM) emerged as a promising technique for realizing fast and efficient wave-domain computation.
-Specifically, a SIM is a closed vacuum container with multiple closely stacked metasurface layers, where each metasurface consists of numerous low-cost meta-atoms whose electromagnetic (EM) response can be flexibly tuned by an intelligent controller, e.g., a field programmable gate array (FPGA) \cite{An2024Stacked}.
-As a result, SIM forms a programmable diffractive neural network (DNN) in the EM domain, with signal processing implemented at the speed of light \cite{n_yao2020protonic, an2023Stacked}.
-Recently, researchers have utilized SIMs to perform various computing tasks in wireless communication and sensing scenarios \cite{liu2024drl, yao2024channel, Papaza2024Achievable}.
-Specifically, the authors of \cite{liu2024drl} proposed a deep reinforcement learning (DRL) approach to optimize the transmission coefficients of the SIM's meta-atoms to perform downlink precoding in the wave domain.
-Additionally, the authors of \cite{an2024two} utilized SIM to perform a two-dimensional discrete Fourier transform (DFT) to enable efficient direction-of-arrival (DOA) estimation.
-Nevertheless, the potential of utilizing SIM for semantic communications has not hitherto been investigated.
+Specifically, a SIM is a closed vacuum container with multiple closely stacked metasurface layers, where each metasurface consists of numerous low-cost meta-atoms whose electromagnetic (EM) response can be flexibly tuned by an intelligent controller, e.g., a field programmable gate array (FPGA) \cite{An2024Stacked, TCOM_2024_Yu_Environment}.
+As a result, SIM forms a programmable electromagnetic neural network (EMNN) in the EM domain, with signal processing implemented at the speed of light \cite{n_yao2020protonic, an2023Stacked, yao2024channel, Papaza2024Achievable}.
+Recently, researchers have utilized SIMs to perform various computing tasks in wireless communication and sensing scenarios, such as multiuser precoding \cite{liu2024drl, TWC_2024_Anastasios_Achievable, WC_2024_An_Near, arXiv_2024_Shi_Joint, APWCS_2024_Li_Stacked} and direction-of-arrival (DOA) estimation \cite{an2024two, WCL_2024_Niu_Stacked}.
+Nevertheless, the potential of utilizing SIM for SemComs has not hitherto been investigated.